nathanbaitup/welshrowing/README.md

 Creation of Database:
 1. Clone the project from the GitLab repository links provided above.
 2. Open MySQL Workbench using your root account as a new user will be created within the SQL execution.
-3. Open the SQL Document named ‘rowingDatabase.sql’ and execute the file, creating the database and populating with data.
+3. Open the SQL Document named ‘SQL_c1926084.sql’ and execute the file, creating the database and populating with data.

 ```